 Subfloor:The subfloor is typically something only builders and flooring installers deal with, as it is the piece of flooring that is closest to the floor joists.
 It is the structural flooring that provides a solid and stable flat surface to support an interior flooring like laminate.
 So, you may have noticed we reference “subfloor” a lot – this is because the preparation of the subfloor is so important to the life span and performance of your laminate flooring.
 Being that laminate flooring is a thin, resilient flooring option it is vulnerable to any problems that originate beneath it (ie nails, separating floor joists, moisture)

 The best way to make sure laminate flooring is best for you is to visit a showroom(like ours, hint, hint!) to see what the product looks and feels like.
-We recommend that you use online catalogs and websites to conduct preliminary research but make your final selection in store where you have an opportunity to touch and feel the product.
+We recommend that you use online catalogs and websites to conduct preliminary research, but when buying laminate flooring in particular you should make your final selection in store where you have an opportunity to touch and feel the product.
 Also keep in mind that when you purchase flooring products you always want to buy more than the exact square footage of the room.
 This extra flooring accounts for mistakes or hard-to-fit areas.
 Another thing you will have to think about is the edging or molding products that will match the new floors.
 These are the finishing touches that will make your space feel complete and are important for the overall appearance of the room.

 Care & Maintenance of Laminate Flooring

-Part of what may have sold you on the idea of Laminate Flooring is the ease of care & maintenance compared to its alternative options like hardwood, tile or stone.
-Here are a few basic supplies you should have on hand to clean your new floors:
+Part of what may have sold you on the idea of Laminate Flooring is the ease of care and maintenance compared to its alternative options like hardwood, tile or stone.
+Here are a few basic supplies you should have on hand to clean your new laminate floors:

 - Dry Mop